header_image

 Memorial Midtown Station: 7952 E 33rd St.

-Tulsa Transit is the primary provider of public transportation in the Tulsa area, operating buses seven days a week with limited Saturday, Sunday and night schedules.
+Metrolink, formerly Tulsa Transit, is the primary provider of public transportation in the Tulsa area, operating buses seven days a week with limited Saturday, Sunday and night schedules.
 Lift program is available for paratransit customers, reduced fares are offered for seniors, youths and persons with disabilities.
 All buses are wheelchair accessible and are fitted with bike racks.

-Normal fares are 1.75 per ride, with free transfers, good for two hours, available upon request.
-Drivers do not make change but can issue change cards redeemable on other bus trips.
+Normal fares are $2.00 per ride, with free transfers, good for two hours, available upon request.
+Fares can be paid with exact change, paper passes, GoPass app, or TaptoPay.
 Fare cards are sold at both stations as well as Quiktrip locations.
-Paper schedules are available at select public libraries for $0.25, both stations for $0.50, or downloadable from Tulsa Transit's website.
-Real-time tracking is available by text or through the Spot app.
+Paper schedules are available at both stations or downloadable from Tulsa Transit's website.
+Real-time tracking is available by text or through the GoPass app.

-Catching a bus: Starting September 23, 2019 only stops marked “Tulsa Transit Bus Stop” will be used to enter or exit the bus.
-Drivers will not stop between the marked stops
+Only stops marked “Metrolink Bus Stop” will be used to enter or exit the bus.
+Drivers will not stop between the marked stops.

 trolley hat